Chapter 1 – On the way to Safad

 Then, I showed her another photo.
 This was the solution of a very complicated mathematical equation:

-I showed her a copy of the “Catastrophe Theory”, a book I had bought a year ago in New York.
+I showed her a copy of the “Catastrophe Theory for Scientists and Engineers” by Robert Gilmore, a book I had bought a year ago in New York.
 This book had won Rene Thom, a French mathematician, the Fields Medal in1958 for his work in developing this theory.

 The Nobel Prize is given for Chemistry and Physics, but somehow not for Mathematics….People say that it is because Nobel’s lover had an affair and eloped with a mathematician… Therefore, the Fields Medal is defined and considered as the Nobel Prize for Mathematics.
 It is awarded to young scientists under the age of 40.